Executive Leadership Team

 Vice President for University Operations, Chief Financial Officer

 Lynn previously served as the University Controller and the Director of Business and Financial Services as well as the Director of Sponsored Programs.
 She obtained her Bachelor of Science degree in accounting from the University of Texas Arlington.
 Lynn is a Certified Public Accountant and spent several years in public accounting with KPMG and served as the CFO for a non-profit cancer research center in Denver prior to joining CSU in 2003.
-Lynn lives in Loveland with her husband and has two sons, one of which is a graduate of CSU’s College of Business and the other is a current student in CSU’s Mechanical Engineering Program.
+Lynn lives in Loveland with her husband and has two sons, one of which is a graduate of CSU’s College of Business and the other is a graduate of CSU’s Mechanical Engineering Graduate Program.

 Vice Provost of Undergraduate Affairs

 Dr. Kelly Long is the Vice Provost for Undergraduate Affairs.
 In that role she provides institutional leadership regarding processes and initiatives involving undergraduate education.
 As VPUA she collaborates with individuals and groups across campus on matters involving curriculum, student success, advising, teaching and learning, diversity and inclusion, admission and access.
 Dr. Long joined the Department of History in 1998 and later served as Associate Dean for Undergraduate Studies in the College of Liberal Arts.
 Kelly taught high school in the Poudre School District for many years and has been actively involved in pre- and in-service educator development and curricular design.
 Her research and publication involves US-Asian relations, history education, and the Scholarship on Teaching and Learning.
 Dr. Long received her bachelor’s degree at Colorado State University and her Ph.D. at the University of Colorado, Boulder.

 Dean of the Walter Scott, Jr. College of Engineering

 Deputy General Counsel